 Kentucky heart patients, is your doctor putting you on Dabigatran to prevent stroke?
 Challenge him or her!
 You may be better off sticking with the 50-year-old medication, warfarin.

 A Troubling Tale

 A case report published in the April 2012 issue of the Journal of Clinical Toxicology relates the following story:

 A 92-year-old man with a history of chronic obstructive pulmonary disease (COPD) and hypothyroidism was diagnosed with atrial fibrillation, a common form of heart arrhythmia.
-His doctor subsequently prescribed 150 mg. of Pradaxa twice a day.
+His doctor subsequently prescribed 150 mg. of Dabigatran twice a day.
 The man took his first dose before going to bed.

 He woke up the next morning with extreme rectal bleeding.
 Upon arriving at the emergency room, he was given intravenous fluids, packed red blood cells, vitamin K, and antibiotics.
 When doctors performed an emergency endoscopic exam, they found a bleeding gastric ulcer.
-Because there is no reversal agent for Pradaxa, the emergency room staff had a hard time stopping the bleeding.
-The staff also suspected an underlying renal insufficiency, which may have caused toxic levels of Pradaxa to develop in his system.
+Because there is no reversal agent for Dabigatran, the emergency room staff had a hard time stopping the bleeding.
+The staff also suspected an underlying renal insufficiency, which may have caused toxic levels of Dabigatran to develop in his system.